How you can trade the 2020 Bitcoin halving

 This is disruption

-How to develop a trade around the upcoming Bitcoin halving
+How to develop a trade around the 2020 Bitcoin halving

 First, we will look at the context of the environment we will be trading in, including world events affecting other markets.
 All of these can impact trading decisions in BTC.